caroliina/Resourcy/README.md

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

+This is a Spring Boot application which means that we have embedded Tomcat and there is no need for war deployment.
+Spring Boot dependency is included in our pom.xml and does not need to be installed separately.

+This project uses `JDK 1.8` and at least `Maven 3.0` is required.

+There are two profiles for running the application:
+* `dev` for development which focuses on ease of development and productivity
+* `prod` for production which focuses on performance and scalability

+The Maven profiles are used at build time: `mvn -Pprod package` will package a production application (in order to have an executable WAR file).

+By default, `dev` profile will be used.
+You can run this application in production directly using Maven: `mvn -Pprod`

+When running production application use `./java -jar jhipster-0.0.1-SNAPSHOT.war --spring.profiles.active=prod`

+There are also two additional Spring profiles used as switches and can be used with Maven as follows:
+* `mvn -Pprod "-Drun.profiles=no-liquibase"` - disables Liquibase
+* `mvn -Pprod "-Drun.profiles=no-swagger"` - disables Swagger

+For development H2 database is used.
+This means you have an in-memory databse running inside your application, and it can be accessed from [http://localhost:8080/h2-console](http://localhost:8080/h2-console) by default.
+For production PostgreSQL database is being used.

+If you add or modify a JPA entity, you will need to update your database schema.
+Liquibase manages the database updates and stores its configuration in the `/src/main/resources/config/liquibase/` directory.

+All team members used `Intellij IDEA` for development.
+To import this project there should be nothing more to do than just import it - Maven should be detected and the project will build automatically.

+Some suggestions:
+* Right-click on `src/main/webapp/bower_components` and "Mark Directory As" "Excluded"
+* You should also exclude `.tmp/`, `node_modules/` and `src/main/webapp/dist`

 Before you can build this project, you must install and configure the following dependencies on your machine:

 1. [Node.js][]: We use Node to run a development web server and build the project.